Majority of schools to face cuts next year

 Schools are still in the midst of a funding crisis.
 Heads, teachers and school staff have done all they can to shield children from the impact of cuts.
 There are no more efficiencies to be made in school budgets.
 After 14 years of austerity, the majority of schools are currently not able to absorb increased costs.

-These cuts will lead to schools shedding subjects, losing support staff, and cutting back on basic maintenance to balance the books.
+These cuts will lead to schools shedding subjects, losing staff, and cutting back on basic maintenance to balance the books.

 All of this at a time when our class sizes in the UK are among the highest in Europe and a million children are taught in classes of 30 or more.